AliQorbaniFard/stm32-ldr-oled-fox-display/README.md

 2. Build and flash the firmware to your board.
 3. Change the light around the LDR and observe the OLED reaction.

+---

+### Demo

+A full demonstration video is available on the Sly Fox Electronics YouTube channel.
+(UC24fcTqgswaZkPQFimSFBrg)